Ankur3386/DrawHive/README.md

 9. initialize  ws-server and http-server
-10. created common packages for zod and written zod 11.created comman db structure and write schema and generated client and exported client
+10. created common packages for zod and written zod 11.created comman db structure and write schema and generated client and exported client 12.created http routes with controller
+13.created ws room  and save  message in db